 The speaking section is the last section of the exam.
 And in this section, one will be required to have face to face interviews.
 The interview would include short questions, speaking at length about a familiar topic, etc. There will be three questions in this section, and candidates would be required to answer the questions within 14 minutes.

 The IELTS exam is the only exam to support the UK Visa and Immigration application, whereas, for other countries like the USA and Canada, students can either give TOEFL or IELTS.

 The students who are looking to give these tests can search for the test location for the IELTS exam by going to the IELTS website.
-Whereas, one who is looking to give the TOEFL exam can easily find the test centers as it is held nearly 50 times in a year.
+Whereas, one who is looking to give the TOEFL exam can easily find the test centres as it is held nearly 50 times in a year.

 The cost of both countries varies from country to country.
-The cost of the IELTS exam varies from $215- $245, and the cost of TOEFL varies from $165- $300.
+The cost of the IELTS exam varies from $215- $245, and the cost of the TOEFL varies from $165- $300.

 Similarly, the duration of both the exam also varies as the total duration of the IELTS exam is 2 hours and 45 minutes.
 Whereas, the duration of the TOEFL exam appears to be 4 hours.

 Both the TOEFL and IELTS measure the primary aspects of language like writing, reading, and speaking, etc. But the major difference among them is the type of test; the TOEFL absolutely consists of multiple-choice questions.
 In comparison to it, the IELTS exam consists of a combination of essay type and short questions.

 Similarly, there is also a major disparity between the pattern of both tests.
 In the IELTS exam, the speaking exam is conducted as a normal conversation between the examiner and examinee.
 But in the TOEFL exam, the speaking test is conducted by giving six sections to the examinee where one has to speak on the everyday topic, etc.